citrix/workspace-linux-oem-guide/docs/customize.md

 #### Monitor real-time performance

-The following procedure applies to Receiver deployments involving XenApp or XenDesktop 7.
-It uses Citrix End User Experience Monitoring to monitor the following aspects of Citrix Receiver performance, in real time, in a desktop group:
+The following procedure applies to Workspace app deployments involving XenApp or XenDesktop 7.
+It uses Citrix End User Experience Monitoring to monitor the following aspects of Citrix Workspace app performance, in real time, in a desktop group:

 * 2D graphics
 * Playback of HDX MediaStream Windows Media